Fredericton9/ICS4U-Hotel_Stay_Manager/TheDesign.md

 - For each customer checking in, the class floor is called and puts the customer in the room available on the particular floor;

-- The main function will have a time counter; Every tick for the time counter is equivalent every day and sees if the customer have stayed for time they requested for.
+- The main function will have a time counter; Every tick for the time counter is equivalent to each day and sees if the customer has stayed for time that they've booked for.